pythonian23/pgo/README.md

 # PGo
-A giant project that probably won't be finished.
+A giant PnW discord bot that probably won't be finished.